GHeinzelmann/BAT.py/README.md

 # Extending the BAT workflow to other systems

-## Additional ligands to BRD4(2)
+### Additional ligands to BRD4(2)

-The sample systems shown here uses a set of ligands that bind to the second bromodomain of the BRD4 protein - BRD4(2).
+The sample systems shown here use a set of ligands that bind to the second bromodomain of the BRD4 protein - BRD4(2).
 The system alignment, parameter generation and assignment of the ligand anchor atoms is done automatically, so these same calculations can be extended to any other ligand that binds to this receptor.
 The only thing needed is the files in the ./all-poses folder to be changed, including the docked receptor and poses/ligands pdb files, as well as the crystal structure if desired.

-## Additional receptors
+### Additional receptors

 To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using USalign, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
 An explanation on how to define these is provided in the User Guide, inside the ./doc folder.
 The ./systems-library folder also has setup examples for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
 BAT input parameters for the multi-chain HIV-1 system can be found in Ref.
 [1] at the link https://pubs.acs.org/doi/10.1021/acs.jctc.4c01153.